 - Epidemiologic evidence from the COST-327 report indicates that motorcycle helmets do not provide adequate protection against closed head and brain injuries

-Motorcycle helmet expert Dr. John Lloyd recently conducted a biomechanical study to evaluate motorcycle helmets in terms of their ability to provide protection against traumatic head and brain injuries.
+Motorcycle helmet expert Dr. John Lloyd recently published a new study: Biomechanics of Motorcycle Helmets: Protection Against Head and Brain Injury.
 Testing proves that motorcycle helmets provide inadequate protection against concussion and severe traumatic brain injury associated with even relatively minor head impact